MAXIORBOY/FootballClubNotifier/README.md

 After launching, the program downloads the data from the site: https://www.bbc.com/sport/football

-It is recommended to put the Football Club Notifier.exe program into startup.
+It is recommended to put the Football Club Notifier.exe program into startup folder.

 Caution: Some anti-virus softwares may classify both programs as malicious software, due to their possiblity to visit websites.